Delphi - Retrieve Email from POP3 Server

-The following example codes demonstrate how to retrieve email from POP3 server.
-This sample downloads emails from POP3 server and deletes the email after the email is retrieved.
+The following delphi example codes demonstrate how to retrieve email from POP3 server.
+It downloads emails from POP3 server and deletes the email after the email is retrieved.

 Installation